AdobeDocs/commerce-php/src/pages/developer/components/indexing/index.md

 title: Indexing overview
 ---

-Indexing is how Magento transforms data such as products and categories, to improve the performance of your [storefront](https://glossary.magento.com/storefront).
+Indexing is how Adobe Commerce and Magento Open Source transform data such as products and categories, to improve the performance of your [storefront](https://glossary.magento.com/storefront).
 As data changes, the transformed data must be updated or reindexed.
-Magento has a very sophisticated architecture that stores lots of merchant data (including [catalog](https://glossary.magento.com/catalog) data, prices, users, and stores) in many database tables.
-To optimize storefront performance, Magento accumulates data into special tables using indexers.
+The application has a very sophisticated architecture that stores lots of merchant data (including [catalog](https://glossary.magento.com/catalog) data, prices, users, and stores) in many database tables.
+To optimize storefront performance, the application accumulates data into special tables using indexers.

-For example, if you change the price of an item from $4.99 to $3.99.
-Magento must reindex the price change to display it on your storefront.
+For example, if you change the price of an item from $4.99 to $3.99. the application must reindex the price change to display it on your storefront.

-Without indexing, Magento would have to calculate the price of every product on the fly, taking into account [shopping cart](https://glossary.magento.com/shopping-cart) price rules, bundle pricing, discounts, tier pricing, etc. Loading the price for a product would take a long time, possibly resulting in cart abandonment.
+Without indexing, the application would have to calculate the price of every product on the fly, taking into account [shopping cart](https://glossary.magento.com/shopping-cart) price rules, bundle pricing, discounts, tier pricing, etc. Loading the price for a product would take a long time, possibly resulting in cart abandonment.

 ## Indexing terminology